 Water your trees during a dought or dry spell!

-You can also prepare for a dry spell by mulching your trees to help maintain moisture.
+You can also help your trees withstand a dry spell by mulching them to maintain moisture.